Grilled Veggie Pizza

 That was a very wise person who I can’t remember at the moment.
 I swear I’m not making it up though.
 Even if I am, it’s true.
 So whatever.

-Grilled pizza won the poll by a long shot last week and I was happy to see that because I figured pizza is probably better on the grill, like most things.
+Grilled pizza won last week’s poll by a long shot last week and I was happy to see that because I figured pizza is probably better on the grill, like most things.
 I’ve only grilled pizza once before and I was excited to try it again.

 Grilled pizza is kind of a dish that requires a bit of faith.
 It doesn’t make sense at all that you should be able to toss dough on a grill and have it hold up.
 So there’s this moment where it’s kind of a leap of faith.
 I mean… not Indiana Jones and the Last Crusade leap of faith, but still.